17 Top Marketing Channels for a B2B SaaS

 • Retention stage

-Your audience signed up to your email list willingly and already has positive associations with your brand.
+Your audience has willingly signed up for your email list and already has positive associations with your brand.

 So now you have the perfect opportunity to pitch your audience without being too intrusive.